matro7sh/Yelaa/README.md

   -p, --proxy string          Add HTTP proxy
   -s, --shared string         path to shared folder
       --path string           Output path (default "/home/$USER/.yelaa")
+      --nuclei                Run nuclei
+  -w  --wordlist string       Path to wordlist that's gobuster will use for scan command (default "yelaa.txt")

 Use "create [command] --help" for more information about a command.